 NEST is a defined contribution scheme.
 This means that the contributions paid in by you, your employer and anyone else are invested and build up your own pension pot.
-You use this pot to provide an income in retirement.
+You use this pot to provide yourself with an income in retirement.

 For every £10 you save, another £2.50 is added to your pension in tax relief.

 If you are automatically enrolled into NEST, your employer must contribute and usually you must pay in a minimum amount too.
 You can pay in extra if you want to.
 If you are self-employed, you choose whether to join and how much to save.
 Tax relief is added to your contributions.

 You can stop and start contributions when you like, and pay in regular amounts or single lump sums as long as they are within the NEST limits.
 The minimum contribution is £10.
 Total contributions, including those from your employer, must not come to more than a yearly limit, currently £4,900 (2016-17 tax year).